Training

 Customized Courses

 TERA also offers private Boot Camp training sessions for your staff (available as a 3, 4, or 5 –day course), and can provide risk assessment training at your site.
 We will work with you to develop training materials tailored to your specific needs, using existing courses and/or developing new ones.
 We can also meet with your group to discuss risk assessment issues on a less formal basis.
-For more information on TERA's training services, please contact Ms. Patricia Nance.
+For more information on TERA's training services, Please click the link to email Dr Michael Dourson or contact her at 513.542.7475 Ext 105

 Existing Courses